Who Stole My Money?

 June 19, 2011

-Then we hope that with everything going so well on the intrapersonal level, everyone will respect the rules, after all we're working pretty hard respecting them, and this is a group project.
+Then we hope that with everything going so well on the intrapersonal level, everyone will respect the agreements, after all we're working pretty hard respecting them, and this is a group project.

 We all get tempted to give out huge punishments especially when our patience and trust wear out.
 We just want an end to the behavior as quickly as possible.
 Sometimes this encourages us to be extra-heavy handed in the hopes that the grand piano on their head treatment will make the undesirable behavior stop.
 I don't think this is a good idea.
 If you pull out your big punishments for smaller incidents, then you will run out of leverage in the case that something even bigger happens.
 You want to use the smallest disciplinary measure needed, up to ones that are the same size and weight as the incident, and no more.